smallinsky/mtf/README.md

 * MySQL
 * Redis

-The aim of the MTF framework is not only cut dependencies require to run your binary and execute tests but also focus on test readability.
+MTF framework aim to cut dependencies require to run your binary and execute tests but also focus on test readability.